By Samuel Clarke, Valiant Property Stylist in Melbourne

 In other cases, you will need well-positioned lamps or the addition of lighting fixtures, such as pendant lighting, to complement the space’s natural light.
 One tip that you can also consider is the use of a strategically placed and aptly sized mirror.
 Not only does it reflect light, it helps enlarge the space!

 Apart from planning your lighting, remember to clean your windows.
 Clean and clear glass lets in more of that precious winter light and will be a big help in brightening your property.
+You'll be surprised at the glorious difference cleaned windows make.

 Just remember - lighting goes hand-in-hand with your wall paint colour.
 One of the most basic property styling ‘must-dos’ is the application of a fresh coat of paint on the walls, ideally in white or similar colours as they reflect light.